 If personality traits and thought patterns suit the company, all parties involved have gained more than if the applicant can only present impeccable certificates.
 Because the hard skills that every applicant can bring along on day X can be outdated in today's fast-moving time in the next few months.
 And so it is more effective to know that the new employee can quickly find himself in new situations and represent the company authentically to the outside world.

-The so-called millennials cultivate the socializen at lunch together and yearn more for the best possible cohesion than for the next salary increase.
+The so-called Millennials value a sense of community, such as eating lunch together, and crave the best possible cohesion more than the next pay raise.
 Generation Y and Z are clearly driving the importance of cultural fit.
 The numerous start-ups are leading the way and the rest of the corporate world is following suit because authenticity is becoming valuable again.

-This is the current situation.
-Concretely meant are so-called soft skills such as cultural similarity, ideas regarding working methods, own convictions and values, personality traits as well as behaviour towards colleagues and customers.
+The focus is on so-called soft skills such as ideas regarding working methods, own convictions and values, personality traits as well as behaviour towards colleagues and customers.
 The higher the value of the cultural fit, the greater the chance that the company will be successful.
 If cooperation and dynamics function in a team, this makes everyday work easier.
-And if absolute loyalty to the corporate culture is lived, the efficiency of a company can be increased enormously.

 But even if the cultural fit is gaining more and more priority in all startups, modern SME's and also in internationally operating large corporations, in the end it is all about one thing: cooperation!
 What is currently on everyone's lips as a cultural fit is, strictly speaking, the resurgence of cooperation.
-A value that has been neglected for decades and placed behind the company figures is now experiencing a comeback.
 Being better in the community, doing more and collectively shaping new successes as lone fighters - this is what the future looks like.

 When it comes to personnel decisions, the cultural fit plays an increasingly important role as a corporate cultural passport size between applicants and companies.
 Because behind every job interview is the wish that the new employee should enrich the corporate culture.
 If employees and companies come together in a job interview, both sides can fully exploit their potential.
 However, in addition to the similarities, it is also a question of a possible addition to the corporate culture by the applicant - and personnel managers should therefore consider both the Supplementary Fit and the Complementary Fit.